RINVOQ IMPORTANT SAFETY INFORMATION & INDICATIONS

-Thrombosis, including deep venous thrombosis, pulmonary embolism, and arterial thrombosis have occurred in patients treated with Janus kinase inhibitors used to treat inflammatory conditions.
+Thrombosis, including deep venous thrombosis, pulmonary embolism, and arterial thrombosis have occurred in patients treated with JAK inhibitors used to treat inflammatory conditions.
 Many of these adverse events were serious and some resulted in death.
-Consider the risks and benefits prior to treating patients who may be at increased risk.
-Patients with symptoms of thrombosis should be promptly evaluated.

 Treatment with RINVOQ was associated with an increased incidence of neutropenia (absolute neutrophil count [ANC] <1000 cells/mm³).
 Treatment with RINVOQ is not recommended in patients with an ANC <1000 cells/mm³.
 Evaluate neutrophil counts at baseline and thereafter according to routine patient management.

-Absolute lymphocyte counts (ALC) <500 cells/mm³ were reported in RINVOQ clinical studies.
+Absolute lymphocyte counts (ALC) <500 cells/mm³ were reported in RINVOQ-treated patients.
 Treatment with RINVOQ is not recommended in patients with an ALC <500 cells/mm³.
 Evaluate at baseline and thereafter according to routine patient management.

-Decreases in hemoglobin levels to <8 g/dL were reported in RINVOQ clinical studies.
+Decreases in hemoglobin levels to <8 g/dL were reported in RINVOQ-treated patients.
 Treatment should not be initiated or should be interrupted in patients with hemoglobin levels <8 g/dL.
 Evaluate at baseline and thereafter according to routine patient management.
-Lipids

 Treatment with RINVOQ was associated with increases in lipid parameters, including total cholesterol, low-density lipoprotein (LDL) cholesterol, and high-density lipoprotein (HDL) cholesterol.
 Manage patients according to clinical guidelines for the management of hyperlipidemia.
-Evaluate 12 weeks after initiation of treatment and thereafter according to the clinical guidelines for hyperlipidemia.
-Liver enzyme elevations
+Evaluate patients 12 weeks after initiation of treatment and thereafter according to the clinical guidelines for hyperlipidemia.

 Treatment with RINVOQ was associated with increased incidence of liver enzyme elevation compared to placebo.
 Evaluate at baseline and thereafter according to routine patient management.
 Prompt investigation of the cause of liver enzyme elevation is recommended to identify potential cases of drug-induced liver injury.
 If increases in aspartate aminotransferase (AST) or alanine aminotransferase (ALT) are observed during routine patient management and drug-induced liver injury is suspected, RINVOQ should be interrupted until this diagnosis is excluded.

-Use of live, attenuated vaccines during, or immediately prior to, RINVOQ therapy is not recommended.
-Prior to initiating RINVOQ, patients should be brought up to date on all immunizations, including prophylactic zoster vaccinations, in agreement with current immunization guidelines.
+Avoid use of live vaccines during, or immediately prior to, RINVOQ therapy.
+Prior to initiating RINVOQ, patients should be brought up to date on all immunizations, including varicella zoster or prophylactic herpes zoster vaccinations, in agreement with current immunization guidelines.

 There are no data on the presence of RINVOQ in human milk, the effects on the breastfed infant, or the effects on milk production.
 Available data in animals have shown the excretion of RINVOQ in milk.
 Advise patients that breastfeeding is not recommended during treatment with RINVOQ and for 6 days after the last dose.

-RINVOQ is not recommended in patients with severe hepatic impairment.
+RINVOQ is not recommended for use in patients with severe hepatic impairment.

-Limitation of Use: Use of RINVOQ in combination with other JAK inhibitors, biologic DMARDs, or with potent immunosuppressants such as azathioprine and cyclosporine, is not recommended.
+Limitations of Use: RINVOQ is not recommended for use in combination with other Janus kinase (JAK) inhibitors, biologic disease-modifying antirheumatic drugs (bDMARDs), or with potent immunosuppressants such as azathioprine and cyclosporine.